-Compelete digital tranformation for Canada's Public Relations professionals
+Compelete digital transformation for Canada's Public Relations professionals

 The Canadian Public Relations Society (CPRS) is an organization of 4,000 members who practice public relations in Canada and abroad.
 CPRS is incorporated as a National Society in Canada and it is the central part of a federation of 14 Member societies that are based in major cities throughout the country.
 CPRS is committed to advancing Public Relations in Canada by providing a means to educate members through accreditations programs as well as providing access to learning materials, events and career opportunities.